Asymptotically Optimal Idling in the GI/GI/N+GI Queue: Asymptotic Optimality of

-Theorem~\ref{theorem:lower-bound} establishes that the fluid control problem~\eqref{eq:scheduling-fluid} is an asymptotic lower bound on the objective~\eqref{eq:scheduling-2}, and Theorem~\ref{theorem:convergence-cost} establishes that the solution to the fluid control problem~\eqref{eq:scheduling-fluid} is achieved in the limiting system, when, for each $N$, the $N$-server system operates under $\pi^N_{\opt}$ in Definition~\ref{definition:policy}.
-As a consequence, we can conclude that the proposed policy $\pi^N_{\opt}$ is asymptotically optimal.
+Theorem~\ref{theorem:convergence-cost} establishes that the solution to the fluid control problem~\eqref{eq:scheduling-fluid} is achieved in the limiting system, when, for each $N$, the $N$-server system operates under $\pi^N_{\opt}$ in Definition~\ref{definition:policy}, and in case $b_\opt=1$, $h^s$ is non-increasing.
+Theorem~\ref{theorem:lower-bound} establishes that the fluid control problem~\eqref{eq:scheduling-fluid} is an asymptotic lower bound for the objective~\eqref{eq:scheduling-2}.
+As a consequence, we conclude that the proposed sequence of policies $\{\pi^N_{\opt}\}_{N\in\mathbb{N}}$ is asymptotically optimal.

+The proof of Theorem~\ref{theorem:convergence-cost} given in Section~\ref{section:proofs-ao} is facilitated by the fact that, for each $N\in\mathbb{N}$, under $\pi_*^N$ the $p_\opt$-admitted $N$-server queue is non-idling, and thus, we can appeal to results in~\cite{kang2012asymptotic, atar2021large} to establish the weak convergence of the sequence of fluid-scaled stationary distributions.
+The additional condition that $h^s$ is non-increasing when $b_\opt=1$, is needed for this in order to apply part (3) of Theorem 3.2 in~\cite{atar2021large} in that case.
+This implies that the limit is the unique invariant state with zero queue mass.

-The proof of Theorem~\ref{theorem:lower-bound} requires first adapting one of the arguments in~\cite{kang2012asymptotic} to show that a sequence of fluid-scaled stationary distributions is tight, and second arguing that the fluid control problem~\eqref{eq:scheduling-fluid-2} provides an asymptotic lower bound on the cost incurred $\mathcal{C}^N(\hat{\pi}^N)$ on any convergent subsequence.
-The proof of Theorem~\ref{theorem:convergence-cost} is facilitated by the fact that the admitted queue is non-idling, and, therefore, we can appeal to a result in~\cite{kang2012asymptotic} to establish the weak convergence of a sequence of fluid-scaled stationary distributions.
-This implies that limit points are non-idling fluid model solutions for $p\lambda$.
-These are fluid model solutions for $p\lambda$ that also satisfy the non-idling equation; see Definition~\ref{definition:fluid-solution-nonidling} in~\ref{section:appendix}.
-We will start in Section~\ref{subsection:proof-of-thm2} with the proof of Theorem~\ref{theorem:convergence-cost} which invokes an existing fluid limit theorem and thus is relatively easier, then the proof of Theorem~\ref{theorem:lower-bound}, given in Section~\ref{subsection:proof-of-thm1}.
+The proof of Theorem~\ref{theorem:lower-bound} in Section~\ref{section:proofs-ao} requires first adapting one of the arguments in~\cite{kang2012asymptotic} (wherein the non-idling condition is assumed throughout) to show that a sequence of fluid-scaled stationary distributions is tight, and second arguing that the fluid control problem~\eqref{eq:scheduling-fluid-2} provides an asymptotic lower bound on the cost along any convergent subsequence.

+In the next section, we establish some preliminary results for stationary distributions (for both the stochastic $N$-server queue model and the fluid model) that help to prove Theorems~\ref{theorem:convergence-cost} and~\ref{theorem:lower-bound}, which may also be of independent interest.
+The proofs of Theorems~\ref{theorem:convergence-cost} and~\ref{theorem:lower-bound} will be provided in Section~\ref{section:proofs-ao}.